Czechoslovakism: Nascent ideology

-In 1914 many Czech politicians left Austro-Hungary to advocate an independent Czech state; according to Masaryk, it would consist of the Austrian provinces of Bohemia, Moravia and Silesia and Slovak-inhabited areas of Hungary.
+In 1914 many Czech politicians left Austria-Hungary to advocate an independent Czech state; according to Masaryk, it would consist of the Austrian provinces of Bohemia, Moravia and Silesia and Slovak-inhabited areas of Hungary.
 The related documents referred to "the Czech nation"; the same perspective was present in other documents of Czech exiles, e.g. in a 1915 booklet Bohemia's claim for freedom, issued by the Czech Committee in London.
 A different approach was agreed between two US-based groups, Czech National Alliance and Slovak League; known as the Cleveland Agreement of October 1915, it opted for a common state of two separate nations; at one point it referred to a federation and at another to Slovak autonomy.
 In early 1916 the Czech Foreign Committee in Paris, freshly joined by a Hlasici-related politician Milan Štefánik, renamed itself to Czechoslovak National Council, though they kept speaking of the Czech nation.
 In 1917-1918 the Council published a number of pamphlets, referring either to Czechoslovak or Czech nation.

 Back home politicians grouped in Czech Union declared their loyalty to the Habsburgs; in 1917 they advocated an entity within the empire which would unite "all branches of Czechoslovak people".
 In May 1918 a Diet of Czech Lands demanded independence for the Czech nation "and its Slovak branch".
 The Slovak national assembly in Liptószentmiklós of May 1918 demanded recognition of self-determination rights, including "the Hungarian branch of the Czechoslovak tribe", but another assembly in Turócszentmárton spoke in name of the Slovak nation and openly supported independence within Czechoslovak statehood.
 In May 1918 Slovak and Czech exile organisations signed Pittsburgh Agreement, approved by the Czechoslovak council in Paris; it opted for a Czechoslovak state, but mentioned Czech and Slovak nations separately in the common state with common government.
 In July a Czechoslovak National Committee was set up in Prague; the body advocated a Czech-Slovak state but referred either to the Czech or to the Czechoslovak nation.